Azure/azure-openapi-validator/docs/rules.md

 Please refer to [lro-put-provisioning-state-specified.md](./lro-put-provisioning-state-specified.md) for details.

-### ProvisioningStateSpecifiedForLROPut

-This is a rule introduced to validate if a LRO PUT operations response schema has "ProvisioningState" property specified for the 200 and 201 status codes.

-Please refer to [lro-put-provisioning-state-specified.md](./lro-put-provisioning-state-specified.md) for details.

 ### LROStatusCodesReturnTypeSchema

 The '200'/'201' responses of the long running operation must have a schema definition.